The Open Letter

 Dear Mr. Looney,

-Further to my letter dated 30.11.2020, in which I presented a detailed analysis of the reasons for proposing the dissolution of the Company on the grounds of its axiological void, I would like to reiterate that proposal – now supported by an alternative intended to replace the activities you and your colleagues consider beneficial.
+In addition to my letter dated November 30, 2020, in which I presented a detailed analysis of the reasons necessitating the liquidation of the Company based on its axiological insolvency, I would like to reiterate my proposal – this time supported by an alternative intended to replace the activity that you and your colleagues consider valuable.

-Fifteen years in the underground – from head office to offshore – marked by the sacrifices that Art demanded in the “here and now,” stripped of embellishment, grounded in strict minimalism, and reflecting the truth of the information I examined.
+Fifteen years of underground creativity – from the headquarters to offshore – accompanied by the sacrifices demanded by art in the “here and now” mode, to create works devoid of any embellishment, based on strict minimalism and reflecting the information I have meticulously researched, analyzed, and studied all these years.
 These works are not intended for the art market.
-They are meant to search for answers to ontologically posed questions.
-Exchanging them for the closure of the Company – an idea that may seem absurd at first glance – would enable a metaphysical transition of bp to a radically different, axiologically intellectualized form of existence.
+They serve to seek answers to ontologically posed questions about the environment you have managed to construct.
+Their exchange for the cessation of the Company’s activities would enable a metaphysical transition of bp into a radically different, axiologically meaningful form of new existence in a completely reborn incarnation.
+An exchange more than equivalent.

-Can we make an effort to change this?
+Can we change something?
 I believe so.
-I already have – an individual effort, the kind an artist can make.
+I have already made an effort – an individual one that only an artist can make.
+Will you be able to make one as well?

-Can you make an effort too?
-This is a case of a difficult dichotomy: on one side, a free artist; on the other, the head of a powerful empire.
-Your decision will serve as a test of your willingness to change something in this insanely complex world – and, at the very least, as an indicator of your attitude toward art, which calls for difficult decisions.
+This is a case of a complex dichotomy: on one side, the Free Artist; on the other, the head of a powerful empire.
+Your decision would serve as a test of your willingness to change something in this incredibly insane world and, at the very least, as a measure of your attitude toward art, which sometimes demands equally difficult decisions.

 Best regards,